hapax/hapax.github.io/assets/alien-maths.md

 If cognitive universalism within the species is a biological fact, between species we would expect a form of *cognitive relativism* to hold.
-A dog snuffling around in the undergrowth, a bat navigating by sonar, and a human piloting a jet engine, are experiencing the world in different ways; each "sees" things the other cannot, and is afforded new possibilities for action as a result.
+A dog snuffling around in the undergrowth, a bat navigating by sonar, and a human piloting an F-15, are experiencing the world in different ways; each "sees" things the other cannot, and is afforded new possibilities for action as a result.
 As with language, we can distinguish two forms of